mouuuuaad/mouuuuaad/README.md

 * Formalize a lightweight actor model with strict memory isolation
 * Achieve near–zero-cost abstractions through direct x86_64 code generation
 * Design a runtime scheduler capable of supporting millions of concurrent actors
-* Explore compiler–runtime co-design for safety and performance
+* Explore compiler runtime co design for safety and performance

 **Key Properties**

 * Native actor-based concurrency with message passing
-* Static typing with compile-time guarantees
+* Static typing with compile time guarantees
 * Optimized SSA-based backend emitting x86_64 assembly
-* User-space scheduler and mailbox-driven runtime
+* User-space scheduler and mailbox driven runtime

 ---

 ## System-Level Architecture (High-Level)

 ARNm is built as a **layered systems architecture**, intentionally designed to make responsibilities clear and behavior predictable.
-Rather than relying on hidden runtime magic, the language follows a *compiler–runtime co-design* approach where each layer has a well-defined role.
+Rather than relying on hidden runtime magic, the language follows a *compiler–runtime co design* approach where each layer has a well-defined role.

 ### Architectural Layers